U of T Financial Planning Calculator

 Financial planning is a skill most people are forced to acquire at some point in their lives.
 This is especially true for university students and recent graduates.
-The Engineering B.A.Sc. degree program can cost as much as $35,000 over four years.
 The current student debt situation, coupled with the high cost of living in the city, makes financial planning essential.

 Financial plans can be long or short-term, structured or unstructured.
 Some people prefer to cross financial bridges when they come to them, while others adhere to a strict budget.
 There are no hard and fast rules for financial planning, since every situation and person is unique, but there are some basic principles everyone should follow.

 Don’t panic!
 There are many people out there in your position — and resources to help you get through.
 Start dealing with your financial situation now by assessing your situation and setting priorities.
 Below is some general financial advice to help you.